Rewst Terminology

 for more information, see: Intro to Jinja

-Context Variables are variables specific to the running workflow.
-They are referenced in a workflow with CTX.variable_name.
+Context variables are variables specific to the running workflow.
+They're referenced in a workflow with CTX.variable_name.

 Crates

-Crates contain workflows, forms, triggers, templates, and scripts that are packaged together for easy deployment.
-It allows users to quickly set up automation without having to create workflows from scratch.
+Crates contain prebuilt workflows, forms, triggers, templates, and scripts that are packaged together for easy deployment.
+They allow you to quickly set up automation without having to create workflows from scratch.
+Crates are the best way to start seeing results as a new Rewst user.
+Once you've gotten comfortable with our prebuilt Crates and how to use them in Rewst, you can customize Crates to suit your needs.

 For more information, see: What is a Crate?